SailNav. Search

 — (every ≤ 2 min) Power-driven vessel making way (underway).

-— — (every ≤ 2 min) Power-driven vessel stopped (underway but not making way).
+— — (every ≤ 2 min) Power-driven vessel underway but stopped (not making way).

 ••••• (extra bell) Pilot vessel on duty: may add ••••• in addition to the above signals.

-At Anchor / Aground (Rule 35 & 30)
+Anchored / Aground (Rule 35 & 30)

-Bell 5s (every ≤ 1 min) At anchor < 100 m: rapid bell for 5s forward.
+Bell 5 s (every ≤ 1 min) Anchored < 100 m: rapid ringing of the bell for 5 s forward.

-Bell 5s + Gong 5s At anchor ≥ 100 m: bell forward and gong aft, both for ~5s.
+Bell 5 s + Gong 5 s Anchored ≥ 100 m: bell forward and gong aft, both ~5 s.

 Flags on Board (ICS + Etiquette)

-Order and Location
+Order and Position

-Guideline Sizes
+Approximate Sizes

-• National Ensign: height ≈ 1/40–1/50 of the length overall (LOA).
-Ex: 10m boat → ensign ~20–25cm high (2:3 or 3:5 proportion depending on the country).
+• Ensign: height ≈ 1/40–1/50 of the length (LOA).
+E.g.: 10 m boat → ~20–25 cm high ensign (2:3 or 3:5 proportion depending on country).

-• Courtesy Flag: slightly smaller than the ensign (≈ 70–80% of its height).
+• Courtesy: slightly smaller than the ensign (≈ 70–80% of its height).

 Flag Meaning